Anjigadu/datastructures/BST_articles.md

 * Lowest Common Ancestor in a Binary Search Tree.

+ > Check if root is in between n1 & n2 then root is lca else if n1 & n2 < root , recur left sub tree else recur right sub tree

 * Sorted order printing of a given array that represents a BST

 * Inorder Successor in Binary Search Tree